Maersk to hand $6.6 billion to investors after selling Danske stake

 'VOLATILE BUSINESS'

-In recent years, Maersk has sold off assets such as stakes in supermarkets and Danish shipping company DFDS (DFDS.CO) as well as fleets of Liquefied Natural Gas (LNG) and crude oil tankers and oil production vessels.
+In recent years, Maersk has sold off assets such as stakes in supermarkets and Danish shipping company DFDS (DFDS.CO) as well as fleets of Liquefied Natural Gas (LNG) vessels and oil production and crude oil vessels.

-The Danske stake sell is immensely positive and will help reduce a discount on Maersk shares that exists because the company is a conglomerate, said Jesper Langmack, head of equity investments at PFA, a pension fund that is the largest Maersk shareholder aside from the foundation that controls it.

-"If they judge that it's non-core for their business, then I think its reasonable enough (that they continue selling non-core assets), but they’ve already sold off a lot of non-core, so they’re close to their goal.
-There’s not much non-core left," he told Reuters.

 The Danske announcement was made as Maersk published 2014 results broadly in line with analyst expectations from a Reuters poll.
 Net revenue was largely flat at $47.57 billion and net profit was up 37 percent to $5.2 billion - boosted by the sale of its stake in Danske Supermarked Group.